ahmed-rashed/EasyMod_fork/README.md

 This project was forked from EasyMod (http://hosting.umons.ac.be/html/mecara/EasyMod/)

-One of the main reasons for establishing this project is the relatively coding of EasyMod
+One of the main reasons for establishing this project is the relatively clear but buggy coding of EasyMod

 The following is the original copywrite of EasyMod
 =======================================================================